ric4rdo-p/GovEase/README.md

 **Your AI companion for government forms**

-GovEase is a Chrome extension designed to help elderly users navigate and fill out government forms with ease.
-It provides AI-powered assistance, voice guidance, and accessibility features to make government websites more user-friendly for seniors.
+GovEase is a Chrome extension that helps elderly users navigate and fill out complex government forms with AI-powered summaries, text to speech voice guidance, and smart autofill.

 ## Features

 ### 🤖 AI Form Assistant
-- **Automatic Form Detection**: Identifies government forms on websites
 - **Smart Auto-Fill**: Uses your saved profile information to fill forms automatically
-- **Progress Tracking**: Shows completion status of forms
-- **Difficulty Assessment**: Rates forms by complexity (Low/Medium/High)

 ### 🔊 Voice Guidance
 - **Text-to-Speech**: Reads form instructions and field descriptions aloud
-- **Audio Feedback**: Confirms actions and provides helpful announcements
-- **Adjustable Speed**: Slower speech rate optimized for elderly users

 ### 👤 User Profile System
 - **Secure Storage**: Personal information stored locally on your device